 What does the normal publishing experience look like, for stand-alone long-form projects like novels or textbooks?

 OK, so maybe magic is a bit much.
 Here’s how the process works with us.
 You submit your work using our Query tool.
 We’ll get it and decide if it’s technically ready for review.
-If it is, we’ll put it up for our editors to examine.
-All our query reviews are blinded, so no one knows that a given story is your story.
+If it is, we’ll put it up for executive editors to examine.
 When the review process is complete, we’ll let you know what we think.
 If we decline to accept the work, we’ll tell you why — we don’t reject with silence or form letters.
 If we accept it, then we’ll let you know next steps.

 Accepted works get assigned a lead editor, who’s the person on the team who will help you from start to finish.
 The lead editor performs a detailed read of your whole manuscript.
 If he or she likes the manuscript as it’s presented, then we finalize a contract and advance.
 That lead editor then tells you what needs to be changed.
 When the story is solid, our line editors do a final proofread.
 You and the lead editor will prepare a pristine manuscript for the board of directors to ratify.
 We’ll usually approve it, schedule a release date and then work through details like trim size, cover art, the marketing plan, advance review copies, etc.